GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **-D**\ *unit*
     Append the Cartesian unit used for horizontal distances in the input file (see `Units`_).
-    Does not apply for geographic data (|SYN_OPT-f|) which we automatically convert to km.
+    Not allowed for geographic data, which we automatically convert to km using a flat Earth assumption.

 .. _-E: